aa755/paramcoq-iff/FAQ.md

 It does depend on what you are proving.
 For example, by Godel's incompleteness theorem, ANY proof of consistency of Coq's Set universe must live in a higher universe.
 But you are right that for the same statement, there can be different proofs with different universe requirements.

 5. What if you do the regular translation after you desugar the indexed data type to a parametrized data type with embedded equality proofs for the indices?

 Even in that approach, one needs to translate the equality type, which is an indexed-inductive type.
 Also, if there are several dependent indices, some of the problems in Sec 2.3 would appear anyway.
-Also, although encodings are good for understanding, in practice, a translation that proceeds via the encoding may be harder to understand because users may need to first understand how their indexed inductive types get encoded.
+In practice, a translation that proceeds via the encoding may be harder to understand because users may first need to understand how their indexed inductive types get encoded.

 6. What does the IsoRel translation produce: Coq or Gallina?